Updated: December 9, 2020

 -on routes where planes begin to fill, they will continue to look for opportunities to upsize to a larger aircraft type or add more flights.

-Alaska Airlines has just extended blocking seats through November 30, 2020.
+Alaska Airlines is extending blocking seats through January 6, 2021.
 However, keep in mind, they do warn: “There can be occasions where extra space cannot be guaranteed due to unforeseen changes such as re-accommodating guests from a previously canceled flight.”

 My favorite airline to fly to the islands especially in their lie-flat first class seats is Hawaiian Airlines.
-They “are currently preventing the booking of middle seats on our aircraft to continue to provide more space for guests and flight attendants.
+They “are currently preventing the booking of middle seats on our aircraft to continue to provide more space for guests and flight attendants through December 15.
 Depending on load factors, seating may need to be adjusted at the gate to maximize spacing throughout the cabin and meet weight and balance restrictions.”
-They haven’t disclosed an end date but will update once received.

 I know American and United claim that blocking the middle seats don’t prevent passengers from getting COVID-19 and that’s true because if a passenger near you or even passing by has it and they’re not wearing a mask, you can get infected.
 But by blocking the middle seat, it does reduce the number of passengers on the plane, therefore reducing your chances.
 It’s also a lot more comfortable to fly with an open seat next to you.
 No more elbowing for that arm rest.

 As you can see, Delta has the most generous policy of the four airlines since they’re blocking middle seats until January 6, 2021.
-Southwest Airlines is next since they’ve committed to keeping middle seats open through Thanksgiving (November 30).
 They’re followed by Alaska and JetBlue.
 Hopefully, the latter two will extend.